"It is the darkness that is the light, and the stillness that is the dancing"

 Indian temples display intricate carvings of Deva Dassi's, temple dancers, who appear naked except for the trimmings of beautiful jewellery adorning their ankles, wrists, belly's, necks and foreheads.

-Dance in a religious context is used in rights of passage, healing ceremonies, religious festivals in honour of a God or Goddess and in ushering in the change of season, in ceremonies relating to specific times of the year or month and so on.
-More can be learnt about this and its influence on belly dance costume in the page dedicated to dance as religious function.
+Dance in a ritualistic context is used in rights of passage, healing ceremonies, religious festivals in honour of a God or Goddess and in ushering in the change of season, in ceremonies relating to specific times of the year or month and so on.
+More can be learnt about this and its influence on belly dance costume in the page dedicated to dance in ritual.

 In looking at dance in the context of social engagement, we could imagine people, in their everyday clothes, for example women of the Middle East wearing galabeya's, (long tunic like dresses), skirts, aprons, hip and head scarves, pantaloons and jewellery, worn as symbolic of tribe or status or just as adornment, breaking out into dance to accompany the work, or celebrate it's conclusion.